 Stand Out From The Crowd

 Finding and developing your program’s niche is crucial to making it stand out from the rest.
 It is always so easy to do what everyone else is doing, but that may hurt you in the long run.
-Your center’s niche should be the thing that your center does different and better than the rest.
+Your center’s niche should be the thing that your center does differently and better than the rest.
 If your niche is having flexible extended hours of operation, be accommodating to working parents who may get delayed.
 Have details for perspective working parents on how the extended hours are used and what their children may do during that time.
 If your niche is based on preschool-aged children, build a curriculum that will help those students thrive in Kindergarten.
 Your center’s niche should be easy to find on any marketing material that you produce.

 Market To Your Audience